jasonmccreary/blog-posts/2011-10-13-cakephp-auth-component-login-redirect.md

 The interesting piece is the inclusion of `$this->loginRedirect`.
 According to the documentation:

 > The AuthComponent remembers what controller/action pair you were trying to get to before you were asked to authenticate yourself by storing this value in the Session, under the `Auth.redirect` key.
-However, if this session value is not set (if you&rsquo;re coming to the login page from an external link, for example), then the user will be redirected to the URL specified in `loginRedirect`.
+However, if this session value is not set (if you're coming to the login page from an external link, for example), then the user will be redirected to the URL specified in `loginRedirect`.

 Yet, according to the code above, `$loginAction` *sets* `Auth.redirect` *unless* it or `loginRedirect` is set.
 I added the following code to my Auth Component configuration: